sebivenlo/microservices-eventbus/_tutorials/01-microservices.md

 # What can we do against it
-A new popular aproach is the microservices pattern.
-Basically you defide your applications into several small interconnected services that all handle one part of your application.
-This style of developing Platforms is used by some of the biggest companys on the internet like Netflix, Amazon or Ebay.
-Every microservices exposes an API that is consumed by the other services if they need information from this service or want to interact with it.
+A new popular approach is the micro services pattern.
+Basically you devide your applications into several small interconnected services that all handle one part of your application.
+This style of developing Platforms is used by some of the biggest companies on the internet like Netflix, Amazon or Ebay.
+Every micro services exposes an API that is consumed by the other services if they need information from this service or want to interact with it.

 ![alt text](http://bits.citrusbyte.com/images/posts/2015-08-24-microservices-architecture.png "Microservice Application") [Imagesource](http://bits.citrusbyte.com/images/posts/2015-08-24-microservices-architecture.png)

-The Miroservice pattern significally impacts the way data is stored inside of the application.
-Instead of one big database that contains all data, each service has its own database, they can also have different databaseschema or database types.
-This therfore often results in some data dupplication, but its essential to ensure loose coupling.
+The micro service pattern significantly impacts the way data is stored inside of the application.
+Instead of one big database that contains all data, each service has its own database, they can also have different database schema or database types.
+This therefore often results in some data duplication, but its essential to ensure loose coupling.

-Microservices have a couple of really cool advantages:
+Micro services have a couple of really cool advantages:

 - The application is more modular, you can easily switch out technologies inside of a service.
-- It's easier to understand for individual developers, since each service has its well definded resposibllites and boundrys
+- It's easier to understand for individual developers, since each service has its well defined responsibilities and boundaries
-- Each service can be developed by an independete team
+- Each service can be developed by an independent team
 - Each service can be redeployed easily and often
-- Is perfectly fine for continues integration and continues develivery in combination with infrastructure automation tools
+- Is perfectly fine for continues integration and continues delivery in combination with infrastructure automation tools
-- Easly scalable
+- Easily scalable

 Since there are no silver bullets there are also drawbacks: